 6. Place again on low heat for 40 minutes (uncovered) or until hot but do not bring to boiling point.
 The cheese will separate nicely from the whey.
 Turn off the heat and allow it to sit covered for 1 hour or so.

 7. Place the cheesecloth over a large colander or set inside a large bowl.
-Pour the cheese mixture in the colander over the cheesecloth.
+Pour the cheese mixture into the colander over the cheesecloth.

 8. Tie a knot on the cheesecloth and hang it over your kitchen faucet for literally 8-10 hours, or even longer for a really dry cheese.
 You may also place it on a chopping board and place another hardwood chopping board over it.
 Place something heavy (2-3 kg or 4-6lbs) over the top.